mongodb/specifications/source/client-side-encryption/tests/README.rst

 Assert these three documents are returned ``{ "encrypted<Type>": 6 }, { "encrypted<Type>": 30 }, { "encrypted<Type>": 200}``.

-If testing ``double`` no precision two documents (not three) will be returned, since no maximum is set.
+If testing ``doubleNoPrecision`` two documents (not three) will be returned, since no maximum is set.

 Case 3: can find encrypted range and return the minimum
 ```````````````````````````````````````````````````````